pratts/video-translator/README.md

 ### Prerequisites: ###
 - Python 3.12 or higher
 - ffmpeg
-- Google Cloud account with the Translation API enabled
+- Google Cloud account with the Translation API enabled if using Google Translation
-- ChatGPT API key
+- ChatGPT API key (if using ChatGPT for translation)
+- `demucs` installed (for audio extraction)
 - `rubberband` and `mecab` installed (for audio processing)

 ### Installation Instructions: ###